P.N.G. Gossip Newsletter - 16 May 2000

 Soldiers in a future PNG Defence Force may be called upon to pay for their own food rations and military wear along with the introduction of electricity easy pay meters in institutional housing in an attempt to introduce a user pays principle.
 It is hoped that such a scheme would help to reduce some of the waste that currently happens in the Defence Force.

 The new store at Gordon has been declared illegal but the owners of the store appear to be confident that all will be well after the authorities see reason.
 Steamships have claimed that the new supermarket was built on land not correctly zoned for use by a supermarket.

 The cover price of the Post Courier newspaper has increase from 70 toea per copy to 80 toea in the Port Moresby area.
-This brings the price into line with what every other province has been paying for some time now.
+This brings the price into line with every other province has been paying for some time now.
 Apparently the last cover price rise for the Post Courier was in March 1998.

 Experts have predicted that the New Ireland Province will physically split in as little as 50 years.
 Seismic records show that over 50 earthquakes are being experienced every year where the split is expected to happen.
 Once split it is expected that water will flood the adjoining areas along the split.
 The report also said that parts of the Duke of York islands, which were above water five years ago, are now under water.

 The administrator of the National Capital Commission (Jamie Maxtone-Graham) has returned to his job as head of Eda Ranu the supplier of water to Port Moresby.
 The Prime Minister has said that Mr. Maxtone-Graham has turned the affairs of the Commission around and that the Commission will be left in the capable hands of the current Deputy.

 Once again crime has been identified as being one of the major issues affecting the security of PNG.
 Some of the other issues affecting PNG have been identified as good governance, resource protection and a sustainable environment.